Video Download: Why Weight Loss Plateaus Happenand What You Can Do About It Part 1

 It may seem quite counter-intuitive that re-doubling your efforts may backfire.
 But that's what most people discover the hard way.
 When hard work, tons of sweat and iron-like self-discipline are not showing the results that were promised, the reaction is usually a combination of depression, frustration, anger...and a decision to try even harder.

 But before you go from running a few miles every other day to training for a marathon, and following some radical diets (The Elimination Diet, Vegan, Adkins, Paleo, Gluten-free, Pritkin, Master Cleanse, The Raw Diet, Fruitarian and Elizabeth diets, etc.), save yourself the effort by remembering two simple words…

-To answer that, consider how your body reacts to a restricted calorie regime.
-Typically, after beginning a serious dietary effort, the pounds come off for the first few weeks.
+To answer that, consider how your body reacts to a restricted calorie regimen.
+Typically, after beginning a determined dietary effort, the pounds come off for the first few weeks.
 Some of this is fat, but the mirror doesn’t reflect that, due to the increased water retention that occurs when dieting.
 Then, seemingly without warning, the weight drops in spurts, at times overnight.

 The explanation of this paradox is rather simple.
 When calorie restriction begins, the body retains water.
 As we lose more fat, we hold more water.
 When there is an increase in calorie intake, often due to a “cheat day” in which the dieter resumes a regular eating pattern, the pounds finally drop.

 This is due to the adrenal gland releasing cortisol, the so-called “stress hormone” as a response to the stress of a dramatic drop in calorie intake.
 Also, many people trying to lose weight exercise far longer than usual, which kicks in an even more significant amount of cortisol release.
 In other words, too much stress, too quick.
 This sets the stage for the body to retain water in excess amounts.